Teenage Mutant Ninja Turtles (2003 TV series) season 6

-The sixth season (subtitled Fast Forward or Teenage Mutant Ninja Turtles: Fast Forward) originally aired between July 29, 2006 and October 27, 2007, beginning with the "Future Shellshock" episode.
+The sixth season (subtitled Fast Forward or Teenage Mutant Ninja Turtles: Fast Forward) originally aired between July 29, 2006, and October 27, 2007, beginning with the episode "Future Shellshock."
 The season is lighter in tone and less violent than previous ones, with a greater emphasis on jokes, and includes recreated designs for all returning characters.

 The season was originally going to air one year later, but to try to increase interest in the series, FOX's 4Kids TV started airing this season a year earlier instead of the "Ninja Tribunal" arc.
 This season became the fifth season to air on commercial television even though it was the sixth season produced.
 After the scheduling change was made, Mirage and its partners decided to finish production on the "Ninja Tribunal" episodes and release them directly to DVD.
-4Kids Entertainment later signed a deal with Comcast and this season began airing on Comcast-On-Demand in August 2006.
-Thus mass confusion has ensued regarding which season is officially season five and which is season six.
-Chronologically this season comes after the "Ninja Tribunal" season.
+4Kids Entertainment later signed a deal with Comcast and that season began airing on Comcast-On-Demand in August 2006, although airings would suspend after five episodes.
+Thus, mass confusion has ensued regarding which season is officially season five and which is season six.
+Chronologically, this season comes after the "Ninja Tribunal" season.

-The episodes were released in partial season sets.
-Volume 1, named "TMNT Fast Forward: Future Shellshock!,” was released on February 6, 2007, and had the first thirteen episodes, and volume 2, named "TMNT Fast Forward: Day of the Awakening,” was released on August 7, 2007, and had the remaining thirteen episodes.
+The episodes were released in partial season DVD sets.
+Volume 1, named "TMNT Fast Forward: Future Shellshock!," was released on February 6, 2007, and had the first thirteen episodes, and volume 2, named "TMNT Fast Forward: Day of the Awakening," was released on August 7, 2007, and had the remaining thirteen episodes.